CNES/lenapy/paper.md

 # Summary

 `Lenapy` is a Python library designed to facilitate the processing and analysis of geophysical and climate datasets, such as those used in oceanography, geodesy, and Earth observation in general.
-Built on top of `xarray` and fully compatible with `dask`, it enables scalable workflows on multidimensional datasets using community standards for data formats (NetCDF) and metadata conventions (CF).
+Built on top of `xarray` and fully compatible with `Dask`, it enables scalable workflows on multidimensional datasets using community standards for data formats (NetCDF) and metadata conventions (CF).

 `Lenapy` provides high-level accessors that extend `xarray.Dataset` and `xarray.DataArray` objects, allowing application of specialized methods.